arlcurten/Compute_Visualizing/README.md

 * Multi-head processing were implemented to run in parallel.
 Each duration is just roughly divided total duration by the head_number.

 **To-do Items**:
-1. Well adjust scheduling with other algorithms
+1. Searching for algorithms to scheduling/sliping MLP section
+2. Further scheduling/sliping RoPE sections
-2. Profile(duration) update should be accommodated to real execution environment (maybe perform a forward pass with torch.profile() on original model → update parameters in profiler.py/directly edit default values of logging)
+3. Profile(duration) update should be accommodated to real execution environment (maybe perform a forward pass with torch.profile() on original model → update parameters in profiler.py/directly edit default values of logging)

 <br/>